learkonas/OCR/README.md

 ## Overview

+This is my code, cloned from Nielsen's original, to follow and experiment with his ML tutorial.

 ### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and Theano with CUDA support

 These scrips are updated ones from the **neuralnetworksanddeeplearning.com** gitHub repository in order to work with Python 3.5.2